Best Software

 Strengths:

-• Best-in-class post-signature analytics and contract intelligence
+• Post-signature analytics and contract intelligence are the platform's core focus

-• 98% of G2 users rate it 4 or 5 stars
+• The large majority of its G2 reviewers rate it 4 or 5 stars

 Limitations: